 In Madagascar, the three RBAs participated in the formulation of each other's country strategies to ensure synergies and complementarities.
-The RBAs are engaged in a partnership to implement the Integrated Actions in Nutrition and Food (AINA) project.
-In implementing this project, the RBAs utilize their distinctive strengths: FAO focuses on post-harvest and storage, seed production, crop diversification and capacity building; IFAD supports crop production, processing, value chains and infrastructure; and WFP assists in local food purchase/procurement and distribution, nutrition education, specialized food distribution, and creation/rehabilitation of community assets.
+The RBAs are engaged in a partnership to implement the Integrated Actions in Nutrition and Food (AINA) project, coordinated by FAO.
+In implementing this project, the RBAs utilize their distinctive strengths: FAO focuses on post-harvest and storage, seed production, crop diversification and capacity development; IFAD supports crop production, processing, value chains and infrastructure; and WFP assists in local food purchase/procurement and distribution, nutrition education, specialized food distribution, and creation/rehabilitation of community assets.
+This successful collaboration in Madagascar was recognized as the winner of the 2016 United Nations Rome-based Agencies' Award of Excellence for Country-Level Collaboration.
 In the context of the response to El Niño, FAO and WFP have agreed on a joint plan to reduce food consumption gaps and rebuild livelihoods.
-FAO will focus on agricultural and livelihood support, including seeds, planting materials and tools, animal feed and deworming treatments for livestock.
-To the extent possible, WFP's interventions will target the same households benefitting from FAO livelihood support.
+FAO will focus on agricultural and livelihood support, including cash transfers, seeds, planting materials and tools, animal feed and animal health interventions.
+To the extent possible, WFP's interventions will target the same households as are benefiting from FAO livelihood support.